WebisoftWebisoft

 Feasibility: High · with realistic V1 scope

-Digital PDFs and Excel files extract cleanly using pdfplumber and pandas.
-Scanned documents require manual data entry in V1 — this is explicitly noted in the spec and is the right call.
-The classifier is rule-based in V1, with AI confidence-boost for borderline cases.
-This is conservative and correct.
-Attempting ML classification in V1 without a training dataset would introduce unreliability into a process that must be reliable.
-Scanned document handling and ML classification are V2 upgrades that become tractable once real data accumulates.
+Digital PDFs and Excel files extract cleanly.
+Scanned documents require manual data entry in V1 — this is the right call.
+Attempting ML classification without a training dataset introduces unreliability where you need precision.
+Scanned handling and ML classification become V2 upgrades once real data accumulates.

 User Roles and Permissions